Utilities, taxes, and dues in West Ridge

 1.4 Landline phone, Internet, Cable TV: Horry Telephone Cooperative (HTC)

-The HTC box on the side of the house converts signals and offers battery backup for telephone service (since it's a fiber line, not copper) but not for Internet or TV services.
+The HTC box on the side of the house converts signals and offers battery backup for telephone service but not for Internet or TV.

 Some people have DirectTV, Dish, 5G wireless, or other over-the-air services.
 With any Internet service, you, of course, have the option of subscribing to other (non-HTC) TV streaming services.